civiform/docs/docs/governance-and-management/technical-support/ecs-events-checking.md

 ## What to Look For

 Look for a line like `Amazon ECS replaced 1 tasks due to an unhealthy status`.
-That means ECS swapped out a container that was failing health checks, which can cause brief 500 errors or HikariPool timeouts around that time.
-This is expected behavior and not a cause for concern if it happens occasionally.
+This means ECS replaced a container that could no longer pass health checks, typically because it had stopped connecting to the database.

-If you see that unhealthy message **multiple times in a short window**, or deregistered → stopped → started → registered cycling over and over without a `deployment completed` line, it may indicate an underlying issue.
-Contact the CiviForm support team at civiform-government-support@exygy.com or in the #gov-support Slack channel (tag @support in your message).
+Contact the CiviForm support team at civiform-government-support@exygy.com or in the #gov-support Slack channel (tag @support in your message), especially if you see that unhealthy message **multiple times in a short window**, or deregistered → stopped → started → registered cycling over and over without a `deployment completed` line.

 During a planned deployment, you will see tasks start and stop, targets deregister, connections drain, etc, which is normal behavior.